 The remaining five hours will be spent in the field, Monday through Thursday developing the skills needed to operate heavy machinery safely and efficiently – stressing proper operating techniques, and preventative maintenance.

-Classroom and Hands-on Training is provided for the operation of each major type of equipment.
+Classroom and Hands-on practice is provided for the operation of each major type of equipment.
 This way, each student receives exposure to all the machinery they are likely to experience in the field.

 WCT is an Accredited Training Unit (ATU) of the National Center for Construction Education & Research (NCCER) under the sponsorship of the Construction Industry Training Council of Washington (CITC).
-WCT proudly provides the necessary training and examinations for successful graduates to earn NCCER training credentials during this course.
-The NCCER Core Curriculum, and Heavy Equipment Operator Levels 1, 2, and 3 are covered in this high intensity 8 week training course.
+WCT proudly provides the necessary coaching and examinations for successful graduates to earn NCCER training credentials during this course.
+The NCCER Core Curriculum, and Heavy Equipment Operator Levels 1, 2, and 3 are covered in this high intensity 8-week training course.

 During the program, each student will be taught to perform the following related duties:

 Basic survey work is integrated into most projects, including project layout and cut or fill to sub-grade.